jbluks/bs-wdft-portfolio-project/README.md

 11. Contact Page
 12. Footer on Each Page
 13. The ability to login (single owner/password protected site)

+## Skills you will use to complete this project

+Client-side:
+   * HTML/CSS/Javascript
+   * jQuery
+   * Bootstrap

+Server-side:
+   * Node
+   * Express
+   * EJS
+   * Authentication/Bcrypt
+   * Database: Mongo or PostGres

 ## Examples for Inspiration